bitjockey42/nlp_dev_container/README.md

 tensorman save nlp_dev nlp_dev
 ```

-That should now be available as a
+That should now be available as an image.

 Usage
 ------------------------------